Null hypersurfaces and trapping horizons: General setup on null hypersurfaces

-It follows from (\ref{deg}) that integral curves of $\xi$ are pregeodesics in both $\Bm$ and $M$, as $\displaystyle \bnab_{\xi}\xi = -\tau^{N}(\xi)\xi$.
-Using (\ref{deg}), one gets that for tangent vectors of the null hypersurface, one has $L_\xi\bg=L_\xi g$.
+Assume that $\xi$ is defined on an open subset of $\Bm$ containing $M$.
+Using (\ref{deg}), one gets that for vector fields $U,V$ tangent to the null hypersurface, one has $(L_\xi)(U,V)\bg=(L_\xi g)(U,V)$.
 Hence, if $\xi$ is a killing vector field for $\Bm$ then, $\xi$ is a killing vector field for $M$.
 Using Gauss-Weingarten equations, it is nothing to check that

-\begin{definition} A {\bfseries killing horizon} is a rigged null hypersurface of a spacetime, whose corresponding rigged $\xi$ is a killing vector field. \end{definition} From the equation above, one deduce the following. \begin{proposition} A null hypersurface $M$ of a spacetime is a killing horizon if and only if the local second fundamental form (hence the shape operator) of $M$ identically vanishes. \end{proposition}
+\begin{definition}[\cite{compere2006introduction}] A {\bfseries killing horizon} is a rigged null hypersurface $(M,g,\xi)$ of a spacetime $(\Bm,\bg)$, whose the rigged $\xi$ is defined on an open subset of $\Bm$ containing $M$ and is a killing vector field in $\Bm$. \end{definition} The rigidity theorem of black holes proved firstly by Hawking states that: in any stationary and asymptotically flat spacetime with a black hole, the event horizon is a Killing horizon \cite{hawking1973large}.

+A null hypersurface $M$ is said to be \textit{totally umbilical} (resp. \textit{totally geodesic}) if there exists a smooth function $\rho$ on $M$ such that at each $p\in M$ and for all $u,v \in T_{p}M$, $B^{N}(p)(u,v) = \rho(p) g(u,v)$ (resp. $B^{N}$ vanishes identically on $M$).
+These are intrinsic notions on any null hypersurface in the way that they do not depend on the choice of the rigging (see Lemma \ref{change} item \ding{194}).
+The total umbilicity and the total geodesibility conditions for $M$ can also be written respectively as $\sn ~=\rho P$ and $\sn ~= 0$.
+Also, we say that the screen distribution $S(TM)$ is \textit{totally umbilical} (resp. \textit{totally geodesic}) if $\displaystyle C^{N}(U,PV) = \lambda g(U,V)$ for all $U,V\in \Gamma(TM)$ (resp. $C^{N} = 0$), which is equivalent to $A_{N} = \lambda P$ (resp. $A_{N}= 0$).
+It is noteworthy to mention that the shape operators $\sn~$ and $A_{N}$ are $S(TM)-$valued.
+From equation \eqref{lxi}, one deduce the following.

 One can also say that a rigged null hypersurface is a killing horizon if and only if the Weingarten map is $TM^\perp-$valued.